simp/simp-doc/docs/security_mapping/components/simp/authorize_access_to_security_functions/control.rst

 --------------------------------------

 One of the main mechanisms to control access to security functions is the use of sudo.
-SIMP installs the following sudo rules
+SIMP installs the following :term:`sudo` rules:

+..
+NOTE:
+   The lack of a required password is due to the presumption that users will be using SSH keys, and not passwords, to access their systems.

 .. list-table::
   :header-rows: 1